slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On starting and timing

 <!--
+> *"Action is the foundational key to all success."
+-- Pablo Picasso*
 > *"Brooks' Law: Adding manpower to a late software project makes it later.*
 > *"To take a significant step forward, you must make a series of finite improvements."
 -- Donald J. Atwood, General Motors The greatest force for improvement is *resistance to change."